suslabs/el-levert/README.md

 ### 1. `eval` / pure js API

-Mirrors the API of Leveret, see https://gist.github.com/NotMyWing/632d738644c17aa71931169af5cb2767.
+Mirrors the API of Leveret; see https://gist.github.com/NotMyWing/632d738644c17aa71931169af5cb2767.
 If the output is empty, `Cannot send an empty message.` will be sent instead.

 ### 2. `vm2` / nodejs API

 Allows for more advanced scripts than the pure js API, allowing for async functions and importing internal and external libraries.

-**When not using `reply`, script output must be send with `return`.**
+**When not using `reply`, script output must be sent with `return`.**

 ### Internal module whitelist: